|

 We cannot see things unless we are prepared to see them.

-That is why science advances by fits and starts as paradigms change and we are allowed to see things differently (I shall return to this point later—but not here).
+That is why science advances by fits and starts as paradigms change and we are allowed to see things differently.

 That is why the analysis of data can never produce all the ideas present in that data.